scanf6/graasp-stretch-reflex/README.md

-# Graasp Lab Default Theme
+# Graasp Stretch reflex lab

-This is the default theme for all Labs repository.
+This is the the stretch reflex Labs repository.
 Initially configured with Redux, language and theme settings with the controls panel.

 This Lab was created using [Graasp App Starter React](https://github.com/react-epfl/graasp-app-starter-react)